japila-books/apache-spark-internals/docs/webui/StagePage.md

 If the stage has shuffle read there will be three more rows in the table.
 The first row is *Shuffle Read Blocked Time* which is the time that tasks spent blocked waiting for shuffle data to be read from remote machines (using `shuffleReadMetrics.fetchWaitTime` task metric).
 The other row is *Shuffle Read Size / Records* which is the total shuffle bytes and records read (including both data read locally and data read from remote executors using `shuffleReadMetrics.totalBytesRead` and `shuffleReadMetrics.recordsRead` task metrics).
 And the last row is *Shuffle Remote Reads* which is the total shuffle bytes read from remote executors (which is a subset of the shuffle read bytes; the remaining shuffle data is read locally).
 It uses `shuffleReadMetrics.remoteBytesRead` task metric.

-If the stage has shuffle write, the following row is *Shuffle Write Size / Records* (using xref:executor:ShuffleWriteMetrics.adoc#bytesWritten[shuffleWriteMetrics.bytesWritten] and xref:executor:ShuffleWriteMetrics.adoc#recordsWritten[shuffleWriteMetrics.recordsWritten] task metrics).
+If the stage has shuffle write, the following row is *Shuffle Write Size / Records* (using executor:ShuffleWriteMetrics.md#bytesWritten[shuffleWriteMetrics.bytesWritten] and executor:ShuffleWriteMetrics.md#recordsWritten[shuffleWriteMetrics.recordsWritten] task metrics).

 If the stage has bytes spilled, the following two rows are *Shuffle spill (memory)* (using `memoryBytesSpilled` task metric) and *Shuffle spill (disk)* (using `diskBytesSpilled` task metric).